meshy-dev/Meshy-guide/doc/why-meshy.md

 ## 1. What is Meshy?

-**[Meshy](https://www.meshy.ai/)** is an integrated AI 3D generation platform that transforms text prompts and 2D images into high-fidelity, textured 3D assets.
+**[Meshy](https://www.meshy.ai/)** is an integrated AI 3D generation platform that [transforms text prompts and 2D images into high-fidelity, textured 3D assets](https://www.meshy.ai/features/image-to-3d).
 It acts as a **workflow accelerator**, enabling teams to bypass tedious manual modeling and move directly from concept to prototype in minutes.

-[Image of text-to-3D AI generation workflow]

 ## 2. Why Meshy Wins the Market